CoolNeon/elinux-tcl/README.txt

 +                      Pin 23 +---------------+ Clock                       |
 +-----------------------------+               +-----------------------------+

+With the Raspberry Pi it is also necessary to run two modprobe commands as root in order to enable SPI.
+The commands are:

+    modprobe spidev
+    modprobe spi_bcm2708

 LIBRARY

 This library is written in ANSI C, and I will demonstrate how to use it by